Wedding ceremonies

 Officiant: Please stand.

-(Bride processes down the aisle with her father or chosen escort.)
+(Bride processes down the aisle with her chosen escort.)

 Presentation of the Bride: (Optional)